Bioconductor/BBS-provision-cookbook/README.md

 ## Crontabs

-The BBS-provision-cookbook has a separate recipe for generating crontabs for `biocbuild` and `biocadmin`.
+The BBS-provision-cookbook has a separate recipe for generating crontabs for the `biocbuild` and `biocadmin` users.
 This is not run as part of the default recipe.

-Cron tasks (day, time, event) are specified in BBS-provision-cookbook/attributes/default.rb.
-If this recipe is run, be sure the test system is isolated from the primary build system.
+The cron tasks details are specified in BBS-provision-cookbook/attributes/default.rb.
+If the BBS-provision-cookbook::crontab recipe is run, be sure to modify the BBS config files on the test nodes to avoid unwanted communication with the primary build machines.

 <a name="FurtherDevelopment"></a>
 ## Further Development